Inspectorate

 Officers can only legally remove an animal from a premise via a legal seizure.
 The seizure of animal occurs where the officer considers that the animal’s life is in danger or any pain and suffering will be unreasonably prolonged.
 On a guilty conviction the RSPCA can apply to the court for ownership of an animal.
 Inspectors will always attempt to work in conjunction with owners of animals to improve the animal’s welfare conditions, utilising prosecution as a last resort.

-All reports to our Animal Cruelty Hotline are confidential.
+All reports to our Animal Cruelty Helpline are confidential.
 The images shown throughout our court results page show the effectiveness of our inspectorate, and how donations to RSPCA Tasmania can help our team continue their important work protecting Tasmanian animals.

 RSPCA Tasmania will be visiting facilities to ensure compliance with the Animal Welfare (Dog) Regs 2016.